karthikkrishnas/homble-backend-assessment/README.md

 - Create the migration and migrate the DB
 - Add some reasonable new Sku objects (1-3 for each product) in the DB via Django Admin.

-## Intermediate Challenges
+## Bar Raiser Challenges

 This section has 3 modules, so we need 3 commits.
-If you can do all of these, we would want to talk to you.
+Will you raise the bar?

 ### Extend the price functionality, plus management command:
 - Now you can drop the `price` field from the Product table.
 And simultaneously, we also need more granularity in price fields in the SKU table.